 Smart Bidding Google Ads: When It Works and When It Fails

-Smart Bidding is only reliable with 150+ conversions/month.
-Discover the 4 minimum requirements, 5 failure signals, and when manual bidding wins.
+Smart Bidding needs 150+ conversions/month to work.
+The 4 requirements, 5 failure signals, and when manual CPC still wins.

 Google has been telling you to enable Smart Bidding for years.
 Agency guides say the same thing.
 The Google Ads interface itself suggests you “improve” your account by switching to an automated strategy.
 And in theory, they’re right: Smart Bidding works.